John Powell (discus thrower): Life and career

 Powell was born in San Francisco, California, on June 25, 1947.

 Powell graduated from San Jose State University and served with the San Jose Police Department for seven years.
 He left the police department to focus on his throwing career.

 Powell was a four-time member of the American Olympic Team.
 Powell finished fourth at the 1972 Summer Olympics in Munich, won a bronze medal at the 1976 Summer Olympics in Montreal, and was a member of the 1980 U.S. Olympic team which did not compete in the USSR due to the 1980 Summer Olympics boycott.
 He did however receive one of 461 Congressional Gold Medals created especially for the athletes.
 He won the bronze medal at the 1984 Summer Olympics in Los Angeles.

+Additionally, Powell won the British AAA Championships title three times in the discus throw event at the 1974 AAA Championships, 1976 AAA Championships, 1979 AAA Championships and the 1981 AAA Championships.

 Some track and field competitions in 1987 appear to have been Powell's last ones on the international level.
 Powell ran several annual weight-throwing camps with his fellow Olympian weight throwers.
 Powell also coached a few of his young champion-level throwers at the University of Nevada, Las Vegas, nearly every week.
-Powell also coached the throwers at Stanford University from 1981-1990.
+Powell also coached the throwers at Stanford University from 1981 to 1990.

 In 2019, he was inducted into the National Track and Field Hall of Fame.

 Powell died on August 19, 2022, at the age of 75.